braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/news_feed/customization/key_value_pairs.md

 ---
 nav_title: Key-Value Pairs
 article_title: News Feed Key-Value Pairs for Android and FireOS
-page_order: 8
+page_order: 3
 platform:
   - Android
   - FireOS
-description: "This reference article covers how to use key-value pairs in your News Feed for your Android application."
+description: "This reference article covers how to implement gifs in your News Feed for your Android application."
 channel:
   - news feed